-Why do we experience sound?
+The experience of sound.
+How do we experience it?
 Sounds are created within our brains.
 It’s the nerve systems of other life forms.
 The universe without life has absolutely no sound.
 It is merely a blob of absolute quietness.

 This ability is an evolutionary factor that probably had as an advantage to allow life to protect itself from incoming danger, and to find potential mates.